-Growing resent among other nations over U.S. control over the Internet is expected to spill over into the World Summit on the Information Society in November.
+Growing resentment among other nations over U.S. control over the Internet is expected to spill over into a summit scheduled for mid-November.
 Both sides remain far apart on who should run the Web.

 The escalating scrap over control of the Internet that has pitted the U.S. government against the rest of the world is expected to take over the agenda at the World Summit on the Information Society, a United Nations meeting scheduled for November.

 The original objective for the UN summit, set for Nov.
 16-18 in Tunis, Tunisia, included a discussion of bringing the Internet to developing countries.
 But that will be overshadowed by the simmering debate over whether oversight of the Internet should be shared by governments around the world – or remain the responsibility of one in particular, the United States.